HermesFlow/Hermes/README.md

 to produce a diff file from non-default source dir one should fixe the compilation problems and run:
     git diff > file.diff

-To start working default patvh file and install script only are needed.
+To start working default patch file (freecad_build_files/freecad_5a352ea63_git.diff) and install script only are requiered to be located in the same directory, example installation command:
+./install.sh -o output_directory

 ### For users